Office chair: Types

 There are multiple kinds of office chairs designed to suit different needs.
 The most basic is the task chair, which typically does not offer lumbar support or a headrest.
 These chairs generally cannot be sat in for more than a couple hours at a time without becoming uncomfortable, though they often offer more room to move than higher-end chairs.

 Mid-back chairs offer fuller back support, and with the right ergonomic design, can be sat in for four hours at a time or longer.
 High-end chairs in this category, such as the Herman Miller Aeron and the Steelcase Leap are comfortable for long periods.
 Some mid-back chairs in particular offer customization options that can allow for a headrest to be added.

 Executive or full-back chairs offer full back and head support.
 Many executive chairs are designed to be sat in for eight or more hours at a time.
-These are typically the most expensive office chairs.
+These are typically the most expensive office chairs and often feature genuine leather upholstery.

+For appropriately seating above average tall and/or heavy office workers, extra spacious and sturdy constructed chairs are offered.
+Office chairs designed for safely and comfortably supporting increased weights and sizes have to use durable (metal) structural components, making these chairs heavier than office chairs designed for average sized people.

 Ergonomics

 In the 1970s, ergonomics became an important design consideration.
-Today, office chairs often have adjustable seats, armrests, backs, back supports, and heights to prevent repetitive stress injury and back pain associated with sitting for long periods.
+Today, office chairs often have adjustable seats, armrests, backs, lumbar support, heights, and footrests, to prevent repetitive stress injury and back pain associated with sitting for long periods.

-Standards for the design and testing of office chairs include: